Covid-19: Experts respond to 'mixed bag' of rollbacks

 "In terms of largest reduction in transmission for the least disruption, this is the most important policy to keep."

+Generally, she said isolation requirements, requiring daily testing for household contacts, and giving clear guidance for people to stay home when they were sick would do much to curb spread.

+"However, what we are missing is a clear strategy around improving ventilation and making indoor air safer."

-O'Neale added it would also be good to see a move toward an expectation of widespread "systemic protections", such as clean air and ventilation requirements.
+O'Neale also noted it would have been good to see a move toward an expectation of widespread "systemic protections", such as clean air and ventilation requirements.

 "It is also important to remember that, as always, government-mandated requirements are a minimum level of what can be expected of people, as opposed to what is sufficient to keep everyone safe in all situations," he said.